Montana Historical Society

 SHPO guidance to applicants:

-Visit https://mhs.mt.gov/shpo/grants to register for an orientation webinar to learn about the grant program and ask questions.
+Visit https://mhs.mt.gov/shpo/grants to register for a November 21 orientation webinar to learn about the grant program and ask questions.
 Send your questions via email to shpogrant@mt.gov until the grant due date.

 Montana Environmental Policy Act (MEPA) Review:

 Projects selected for funding must demonstrate completion of the MEPA process prior to contracting for receipt of funds.
-SHPO will supply necessary forms at that time.
+SHPO will supply necessary forms.

 Preservation Agreement: